STC San Diego is entirely run by volunteers.

 - Writes chapter correspondence not specifically assigned to another officer or committee manager.

 - Directs members to post job opportunities and resources on LinkedIn and our Slack channel.

 - Posts open jobs on STC San Diego’s LinkedIn and Slack groups.

 - Coordinates an annual networking event for unemployed or under-employed technical communicators.

 - Provides up-to-date information about resumes or interviewing skills.

-- Promotes and moderates discussions on our LinkedIn, Facebook, and Meetup pages.
+- Generate excitement and interest in chapter events and tech comm discussions on our LinkedIn, Facebook, and Meetup and Slack pages.